MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 5. Select **Open** to start simplifying your models.
 This might take a while, depending on how many you've selected.

-If you're using a Windows Mixed Reality immersive headset, your imported models will show up automatically in [!include[pn-layout](../includes/pn-layout.md)].
+If you're using a [!include[ms-windows-short](../includes/ms-windows-short.md) Mixed Reality immersive headset, your imported models will show up automatically in [!include[pn-layout](../includes/pn-layout.md)].

 To use your models on [!include[pn-hololens](../includes/pn-hololens.md)], you’ll need to copy them to the device: